History of America's For-Profit Prison System

 To try to promote awareness, I've outlined 5 especially egregious things about the American prison system.
 Understand that we have a whole monster to dismantle.
 It's time to realign our penal system!

-1. Youth in the System
+1. There Are Too Many Youth in the System

 The way the American system has dealt with youth offenders has gone through some drastic changes in the past century.
 In the early 20th century, courts handled juvenile cases informally, until people started asserting children have the same legal rights as adults.
 The legal system responded in kind by setting up the infrastructure for children to be tried in their own special system.
 But the 1970's and 80's saw an era of more stringent times for American youth, and harsher sentencing for children became widespread.
 An ideology of "adult crime, adult time" began to spread like wildfire across the United States.